Faculty Load Banking (FLB) Primer

 For faculty members on Sabbatical Leave who choose the two-semester pattern, the cost to offset the 40 percent load reduction in the first semester of the sabbatical is 1.0 (using 40 percent banked load will result in full pay for the semester), and the cost to offset the 40 percent load reduction in the second semester of the sabbatical is 1.2 (48 percent load is needed for full pay in the second semester).

 Yes.
-If you have some but not all of the banked load that you need to hit 100 percent, your STRS credit will be prorated accordingly.
+However, if you have some but not all of the banked load that you need to hit 100 percent, your STRS credit will be prorated accordingly.

 Without District approval to exceed this limit, the most that you may bank is 1.20 FTEF, or 240 percent.